 While larger construction sites in the City often involve a certain amount of hauling of earth and building materials, the hauling proposed with the redevelopment of Robinson Terminal South is unique due to the import of fill as well as the ultimate excavation of the imported fill and existing soil for the below grade garage.
 Typically, earth is removed from a site as a result of digging a deep hole either for a basement or below grade garage.
 This process occurs at the beginning of the project and creates the foundation for the construction above grade.
 The extracted soil is hauled by dumps trucks which can carry up to 11 cubic yards of soil.
-In instances where soil is being hauled from a construction site, the City requires the designation of a haul route as part of a construction management plan.
-In addition to establishing the haul route, the construction management plan includes a plan for temporary pedestrian and vehicular circulation, an analysis as to whether temporary street lighting is needed on the site, how the lighting will be installed and an overall schedule for construction.
+In instances where soil is being hauled from a construction site, the City requires the designation of a haul route as part of a construction management plan includes a plan for temporary pedestrian and vehicular circulation, an analysis as to whether temporary street lighting is needed on the site, how the lighting will be installed and an overall schedule for construction.